AtharvShinde/Instagram-Followers-and-Following-Analyzer/README.md

 - Click Next → Download to Device

 - After some time, you will receive a ZIP file.
-Extract it and then move check_followers.cpp file inside the extracted ZIP folder where followers_1.json and following.json exist.
+Extract it and then move instagram_analyzer.cpp file inside the extracted ZIP folder where followers_1.json and following.json exist.

 ## Clone This Repository